 We cover the world of crypto and personal finance; new economic opportunities online, as well as legal questions, history, philosophy, technology, money, communication, psychology, game theory, AI, privacy, anonymity and general digital subversion – as well as personal stories, perspectives and narratives.

 The Internet has surprised us time and again with permissionless technologies disrupting incumbents.
 Webonanza covers those disruptions.

 The ideas published in Satoshi Nakamoto’s 2008 white paper are becoming the foundation for a whole new kind of Internet of money, and it’s changing almost everything we know about how new companies are formed, funded and executed.

 Our mission is to empower our readers/viewers.
 Our journalism is produced independent from commercial interests.

-Webonanza is written and produced by Nanok Bie.
+Webonanza is produced by Nanok Bie.

 On grammar, syntax and abbreviations;

 We use a capital “B” when referring to the “Bitcoin network”, but a lower-case “b” when referring to “a bitcoin” (the currency).

 We use “the blockchain” when referring to the blockchain of Bitcoin (even thou Satoshi himself called it “block chain”).
 We use “blockchains” with a lower-case “b” when talking about the altcoins, the Bitcoin copies (what some people call “the technology behind Bitcoin”).
 The expression itself originated in Satoshi’s code.
 In the original Bitcoin client (later named Bitcoin Core) there is a class called “block chain”.